The holidays are behind us, and it’s time to start planning your travel for 2022. But what will flight prices do this

 In short: Cheap flight deals aren’t going anywhere.
-When the coronavirus pandemic first upended travel, we saw airlines slash fares to get more travelers on planes.
+When the pandemic first upended travel, we saw airlines slash fares to get more travelers on planes.
 They’re still doing so today as a way to scrape up whatever ticket sales they can find.

 And it’s safe to assume they’ll do the same once it’s over.
-That means we think you can count on some astonishing sales in the future.
+That means we think you can count on some astonishing sales for the foreseeable future.

 Competition Will Drive Flight Prices

 If supply and demand is the principle behind airfare, competition between airlines is the gamechanger.

 The airline industry is cutthroat.
 Every year, we see new players enter and exit the game.
 Even in the midst of the worst year for the airline industry, we saw not one, not two, but three new U.S. carriers start up in 2021: Avelo Airlines, Breeze Airways, and Aha!

 And in the meantime, airlines are constantly targeting their competitors, offering dirt-cheap prices to undercut each other in hopes of winning more customers.
 The connection between competition and price is undeniable.
 And we’ve seen that competition take off lately.
 See our guide to “fare wars” and how they always mean savings for you, the traveler.

-Take, for example, flights to Alaska.
-Americans are poised to head for Alaska’s great outdoors in record numbers this summer, and airlines are fighting to get travelers there.
-Alaska Airlines and Delta battle it out for fares to Anchorage and Fairbanks.
+And it’s not just Europe.
+Earlier this year, we saw Alaska Airlines and Delta battle it out for fares to Anchorage and Fairbanks.
 The two went back and forth for months with dirt-cheap fares and even a Delta SkyMiles flash sale with roundtrip flights to Alaska from just 5,000 SkyMiles.